explodinglabs/jsonrpcclient/README.rst

 Logging
 -------

-To give finer control, two separate loggers are used - one each for *requests* and *responses*.
-The loggers do nothing until you set them up and add handlers to them.
+To give finer control, two separate loggers are used - one for *requests* and another for *responses*.
+These do nothing until you set them up and add handlers to them.

 The following demonstrates how to output **requests** to stderr.